- Product Name: Viviscal

 - Ingredients: AminoMar, Zinc, Iron, Silica, Biotin, Niacin, Vitamin C

-- Complementary or alternative services: SelfDecode – The best option for health-focused DNA analysis with personalized reports, symptom analysis, and health recommendations.
+- Complementary or alternative services: SelfDecode – The best option for health-focused DNA and lab analysis with personalized reports and health recommendations.

 - May help you achieve a thicker head of hair